DevOps-Group4-2025/Group-4-DevOps/use-cases/Country_Breakdowns.md

 ---

-# GROUP 4 — SQL Query Part 1 - Country Population Reports

-## USE CASE 33: List All Countries in a Continent by Population (Descending)
+## USE CASE 2: List All Countries in a Continent by Population (Descending)

 ### CHARACTERISTIC INFORMATION